varilink/tools-wordpress/README.md

 ### The wp-cli service and its built-in helpers

-The wp-cli access provides the [WP-CLI command line interface for WordPress](https://wp-cli.org/) accessing the same WordPress installation folder as does the wordpress service and with access to the database hosted by the db service.
+The wp-cli service provides the [WP-CLI command line interface for WordPress](https://wp-cli.org/) accessing the same WordPress installation folder as does the wordpress service and with access to the database hosted by the db service.
 This can be confirmed within your project via the command `docker-compose run --rm wp-cli --help`, which of course will display the WP CLI command's help.

 The service also wraps the WP CLI with helper shortcuts.
 These are invoked by passing it commands that are prefixed with an underscore to avoid any clash with a built-in WP CLI command.
 These helpers can be invoked by passing the helper name to the `wp-cli` service; for example to run the [_correct-site-url](#_correct-site-url) helper: